 - Copy of current lease

-- Proof of COVID-19 related impact—notice of rent delinquency
+- Proof of COVID-19 related impact—notice of rent delinquency, e.g. rent ledger

 Step 3: How to Apply

 Interested applicants are asked to fill out intake information by going to the central intake portal for emergency rental assistance.
-Applicants will then be routed to one of the following three community-based organizations (CBOs) – the Greater Washington Urban League, Housing Counseling Services and United Planning Organization.
+Applicants then need to reach out to one of the following three community-based organizations (CBOs) – the Greater Washington Urban League, Housing Counseling Services and United Planning Organization.
 The CBOs will take applications, certify income and make payments to approved applicants by appointment only.
 Please contact any organization with questions on the program and application process.